Zamiell/stardew-valley/Min-Max_Guide.md

   * Minimum casts gives a greater probability to catch easier fish and also saves time on casting/reeling animations.
   * Also see [General Fishing Strategy](#general-fishing-strategy).
 * If out of Seaweed and Joja Cola, eat the highest quality Anchovy or Herring.
-* When you have enough fish to sell to get up to 1800g, destroy the Training Rod, sell all the fish, and buy the [Fiberglass Rod](https://stardewvalleywiki.com/Fiberglass_Rod) from Willy.
+* When you have enough fish to sell to get up to 1800g and are fishing level 2, destroy the Training Rod, sell all the fish, and buy the [Fiberglass Rod](https://stardewvalleywiki.com/Fiberglass_Rod) from Willy.
 Also, buy as much [Bait](https://stardewvalleywiki.com/Bait_(item)) as possible (5g each) and equip it on the new rod.
   * Even though we will have less perfect catches, the Fiberglass Rod will allow us to gain experience faster because of the bait.
 * Fish using max casts at the same spot as before.
 * At 4:30 PM, if you do not have at least 35 bait on the rod, go to Willy and buy more.
 (You need enough bait to last for the rest of the day + tomorrow morning.)